riscv-software-src/riscv-isac/docs/source/overview.rst

     :alt: riscv-isac

-RISCV-ISAC is primarily split into 2 major parts: the front-end parser and the backedn coverage analyser.
+RISCV-ISAC is primarily split into 2 major parts: the front-end parser and the backend coverage analyser.
 This split enables RISCV-ISAC to support parsing of multiple different execution log formats and provide the same level of coverage and QA support.